Click Here for Jeff's Latest Book

 Jeff has produced shows for over 20 non-profit organizations.
 The Shows have raised collectively close to a half million dollars.
-To raise money for causes varying from MS, Diabetes, The South Hampton fire department, The Montauk Play house, and various Schools.
+Most recently, $15K raised for Autism Speaks.
+Jeff has helped raise money for causes varying from MS, Diabetes, The South Hampton fire department, The Montauk Play house, and various Schools.
 Jeff does a 10 minute opening and then brings up a national headliner.
 Here are just a few comics he has used: Dan Naturman, Jim Gaffigan, Edie Brill, Jessica Kirson, and Lynne Koplitz.

 Jimmy Heuga foundation(MS) 70,000 raised